apache/druid/docs/design/router.md

 ### Routing of SQL queries using Strategies

-To enable routing of SQL queries using strategies, set `druid.router.sql.enable` to `true` (`false` by default).
+To enable routing of SQL queries using strategies, set `druid.router.sql.enable` to `true`.
 The broker service for a given SQL query is resolved using only the provided Router strategies.
 If not resolved using any of the strategies, the Router uses the `defaultBrokerServiceName`.
 This behavior is slightly different from native queries where the Router first tries to resolve the broker service using strategies, then load rules and finally using the `defaultBrokerServiceName` if still not resolved.
+When `druid.router.sql.enable` is set to `false` (default value), the Router uses the `defaultBrokerServiceName`.

 Setting `druid.router.sql.enable` does not affect either Avatica JDBC requests or Native Queries.
 Native queries are always routed using strategies and load rules as explained above.